 Connection displays as expired or requires re-authentication

-OAuth tokens have a finite lifespan and may expire because of inactivity, a password change on the third-party service, or a revoked permission.
+OAuth tokens expire after a period of inactivity, a password change, or a revoked permission.
 When this happens, Opal can no longer act on your behalf until you re-authenticate.

 Resolution – Locate the affected connector on the Connectors tab and click Refresh.
 Complete the login and permissions steps again to restore the connection.